Community Health Systems

 Adult-Gerontology Nurse Practitioners (AGNPs) are advanced practice nurses who diagnose and manage common acute and chronic primary health care problems.
 Students in the AGNP specialty area may designate an area of interest or focus, such as HIV/AIDS or Occupational and Environmental Health.
 The AGNP specialty area prepares students to provide primary care for a patient population which includes adolescents, emancipated minors, young to middle age adults, and older adults age 65 years and older.
 AGNPs work in a variety of settings such as community health clinics, health maintenance organizations, specialty clinics, correctional facilities, and private medical practices.

-The Advanced Practice Public Health Nursing (APPHN) specialty provides a foundation for planning and evaluating community/public health programs; learning about community/public health concepts, health promotion, population-level interventions, grant writing, health care systems, leadership, and health policy; addressing health disparities of vulnerable and diverse populations; and practicing and consulting in diverse and multicultural settings.
+The Advanced Public Health Nursing (APHN) specialty provides a foundation for planning and evaluating community/public health programs; learning about community/public health concepts, health promotion, population-level interventions, grant writing, health care systems, leadership, and health policy; addressing health disparities of vulnerable and diverse populations; and practicing and consulting in diverse and multicultural settings.
+Former name: Advanced Practice Public Health Nursing (APPHN).

 Every year nearly 56,000 U.S. workers die due to a workplace injury or work-related illness; more than three million suffer disabling, work-related injuries.
 Occupational and Environmental Health Nurses help manage and prevent these injuries and illnesses.
 Two roles are available: an Adult-Gerontology Nurse Practitioner (AGNP-OEH) role, and a four-quarter OEH Specialist role.

-The Psychiatric/Mental Health Nursing Specialty Area offers Nurse Practitioner and Clinical Nurse Specialist (individual program) options.
+The Psychiatric/Mental Health Nurse Practitioner Specialty Area is housed in the Department of Community Health Systems.
 Advanced practice psychiatric nurses provide primary mental health care to patients seeking mental health services in a wide range of settings.
 This includes the assessment, diagnosis, and management of mental health problems and psychiatric disorders.
 The program allows for a primary focus on either children or adults.
 Advanced practice psychiatric nurses work in a variety of settings, including inpatient, emergency and community-based mental health services.
 They also provide services in settings such as primary care clinics, forensic settings, schools, substance abuse centers and recovery programs.

 CHS faculty research focuses on vulnerable populations and their communities as well as on health care systems and the workforce.
 Research conducted by CHS faculty aims to: